-Front's rules are made up of three types of conditions:
+Front's rules are made up of three components:

-When: trigger events that qualify a rule to start scanning for the filter conditions
+Triggers (When): events that cause a rule to start scanning for the conditions

-If: filters that need to exist in order for the rule to run the actions
+Conditions (If): criteria that needs to exist in order for the rule to run the actions

-This article provides a description of each When trigger, If filter, and Then action offered in Front's rule engine for standard and custom rules.
-There are additional specialized rules found in the rules library with pre-set formatting depending on the rule.
+This article provides a description of each When trigger, If condition, and Then action offered in Front's rule engine.
+There are additional specialized rules found in the rule library with pre-set formatting depending on the rule.

-For more general information about how rules work and pricing, see Understanding rules.
+For more general information about how rules work, see Understanding rules.